 - MRI scans

 Depending on the cause of your hip pain, hip pain may be alleviated with appropriate self-care treatment methods.
 For exercise and injury-related hip pain, rest, ice, and certain medication can all be used to help alleviate pain and reduce swelling.
-If you experience persistent, severe hip pain, an additional evaluation by your doctor may be needed.
+If you experience persistent, severe hip pain, additional evaluation by your doctor may be needed.
 If your doctor determines that there is an issue with the joint, anti-inflammatory medications, physical therapy, injections or a total hip replacement may be recommended to help restore your mobility and get you back in the game.
 Click the buttons below to learn more about hip pain treatment solutions offered at David Mayman MD:

 If you are experiencing hip pain that is interfering with your daily activities, a consultation with an experienced orthopaedic specialist may be the first step towards helping you regain mobility, return to your normal daily activities, and get back in the game.
 Here, at our practice, Dr. David Mayman provides personalized treatment solutions paired with cutting-edge technology to deliver total patient care and optimal results.
 Call 212.774.2024 or fill out the form on this page to schedule an appointment.